Find a book at your library

 Use the library's online catalog, to locate books, videos, or other materials owned by the Rutherford County Library System.
 Note: Your default PIN is the last six digits of the barcode on your library card.

 Use R.E.A.D.S.
 (Regional eBook & Audiobook Download System) to find downloadable audio books, electronic books and videos.
 Material can be downloaded to a variety of devices.
 Check out is from 2-3 weeks and return is automatic -- no late fees ever!
 You may check out a maximum of 10 titles at a time.
 Like normal library materials, you can place a hold on any unavailable title and receive an email notification when the material is ready for you to check out.
-To access this collection, visit the R.E.A.D.S. website:
+To access this collection, download the Libby app or visit the R.E.A.D.S. website:

 • On your first visit, you will need to download free software from the website, in order to listen to the digital audio books.

 • To sign in, select the Stones River Region.